CLICK FOR CURRENT TRAVEL ALERTS

 Glacier Point at Sunrise

-• Hike to Sentinel Dome – moderate, 2.2 miles round trip, best 360-degree views of the valley and high country.
-PHOTO OPP
+• Sentinel Dome Hike: Trek 2.2 miles round trip to experience the best 360-degree vistas of the valley and high country.
+Don't miss the chance for a stunning photo opportunity!

-• Continue the Sentinel Dome Hike on a 5-mile loop to include Taft Point and the Fissures.
+• Extend your adventure by continuing the Sentinel Dome Hike on a 5-mile loop to include Taft Point and the Fissures.

 Tunnel View by Darvin Atkeson